Pulse 2025 Product Roundup: From Monitoring to AI-Native Control Plane

 helm uninstall opensearch-operator

-# Clean up CRDs (optional)
+# Clean up CRDs (optional) - remove both old and new API group CRDs

-kubectl delete crd opensearchclusters.opensearch.opster.io
+kubectl delete crd opensearchclusters.opensearch.org

-# Remove operator namespace
+# Remove operator namespace (if using namespace-scoped installation)

 kubectl delete namespace opensearch-operator-system